Topology Learning of unknown Networked Linear Dynamical System excited by Cyclostationary inputs: Conclusions

 \section{Conclusions}

-For a network of multiple agents interacting according to a linear dynamic model excited by cyclostationary processes, an algorithm is presented for reconstructing the topology using time series of agents' data.
-The algorithm is based on lifting the time series to a higher dimension and analyzing the algebraic properties of inverse power spectral density.
-The learning algorithm recovers the true topology in large sample limit and is proven to be consistent.
-Following that, for bidirected networks with tree topologies under partial observability, an algorithm for topology learning is presented.
-The algorithm is partly based on principle of graphical separation of undirected graphs and phase result developed in the first half of the article.
-In future work, we will analyze the sample complexity necessary for consistent estimation as well as understand the effect of measurement noise on the learning processes.
+For a network of multiple agents interacting according to a linear dynamic model excited by cyclostationary processes, an algorithm is presented for reconstructing the topology using nodal time-series data.
+The learning algorithm provably recovers the true topology in the large sample limit.
+For bidirected networks with {tree }topologies under partial observability, an algorithm for topology learning is developed.
+The algorithm's performance is demonstrated using test networks, as well as real-time identification of ocean current's based on sea surface temperature data (COBE-SST2).